HackBulgaria/Core-Java-1/17-JavaTooling/problems.md

 -Go to your tomcat installation directory.
 For me, it was `/home/georgi/Dev/tomcat/` -Do an `ls` and notify me when you get there.

+- `tomcat/bin` => All the binaries for tomcat.
+If you need to start or stop tomcat, there are the binaries you need.
+- `tomcat/conf` => All the configuration files for tomcat. tomcat-user.xml and others
+- `tomcat/webapps` => The most important folder of all.
+You must delpoy your web applications here.
+'Deploying' means copying one .war file to your webapps dir.

+One web application = one .war file.
+It's like a .jar file, but it means 'webarchive' (.war).

 -Start your tomcat using `startup.sh` or `startup.bat` in the `<your-tomcat-dir>/bin/` folder.

 -Go to http://localhost:8080 .
 Do you see the cat?
 You need to see the cat.